Rizwan-Ishaq/SocialGraphPage/index.md

 To our surprise the philosophers were in general more _happy_ than the average sentiment value of the reference list of words (this can be found in the _explainer notebook_).

+The most _happy_:
+1. Ibn Bajjah           5.870000
+2. Lorraine Code        5.797871
+3. Richard Schacht      5.784569
+4. Émilie du Châtelet   5.733795
+5. Francisco Varela     5.731777
+6. Susanne Langer       5.727356
+7. Swami Vivekananda    5.722132
+8. David Papineau       5.715101
+9. Mir Damad            5.713425
+10. Alan Watts          5.709035

+The most _sad_:
+1. Emile Meyerson                           4.775
+2. Felix Ravaisson-Mollien                  4.775
+3. Teresa of Avila                          4.808
+4. Gottfried Leibniz                        5.040
+5. Theodor Adorno                           5.095
+6. Thomas Malthus                           5.110
+7. Louis Gabriel Ambroise de Bonald         5.128
+8. James of Viterbo                         5.150
+9. Timon of Phlius                          5.180
+10. Samuel Pufendorf                        5.210

+There were not any predominant trends neither among the _happiest_ nor the _saddest_ philosophers - most of the people are completely unknown to us.

+The average sentiment value of the philosophers of the historic periods was largely unchanged throughout history.
+Through all periods, the sentiment varied only by 1.05 %.
+So in general we have to conclude that our hypothesis of a steadily declining sentiment value of philosophers was wrong.

+One of the key aspect in this conclusion is the change in sentiment over time:

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/SentimentPlot2.png?raw=true)
 _Figure xxx_

+If we

+(we did check the values of the Superheroes-Network from Assignment 2 to see, if we could use this as a control group, but our sentiment values didn't seem to differ significantly - if this was to indicate anything, it would be that the philosophers do not differ significantly with regards to sentiment ... from superheroes).

 <h1 id="achronological_communities">Achronological Communities</h1> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)